-t the end of the five-year period, only 67,000 former Mexican nationals had regained their lost nationality a figure which contrasted with the much larger expectations of the Foreign Affairs ministry (Castañeda 2007; Marcelli and Cornelius 2005).
+At the end of the five-year period, only 67,000 former Mexican nationals had regained their lost nationality – a figure which contrasted with the much larger expectations of the Foreign Affairs ministry (Castañeda 2007; Marcelli and Cornelius 2005).
 In the U.S., the rate of eligible Mexican citizens applying for U.S. citizenship has traditionally been among the lowest in comparison to other communities.
-In 1995, their rate of naturalisation was only 20 percent a situation the Pew Hispanic Center (Passel 2007) considers to be partly due to the fact that the community fits the criteria traditionally associated with low citizenship levels, such as low education levels, lower levels of knowledge of the English language, or higher poverty rates.
+In 1995, their rate of naturalisation was only 20 percent, a situation the Pew Hispanic Center (Passel 2007) considers to be partly due to the fact that the community fits the criteria traditionally associated with low citizenship levels, such as low education levels, lower levels of knowledge of the English language, or higher poverty rates.
 In the following decade, the rate of naturalization among Mexicans, while remaining lower than the average non-Mexican eligible foreigners’ rate (66 percent), increased more than in any other group to reach around 35 percent by 2005.
 It is, however, difficult to estimate what role the Mexican non-forfeiture law has played in this increase, since other factors (especially factors related to the U.S. migration policy) also have to be taken into account.

-As by Calderón Chelius and Martínez Cossío (2004), dual citizenship was a government-controlled issue that did not address a need that had been strongly expressed by the community beforehand.
+As noted by Calderón Chelius and Martínez Cossío (2004), dual citizenship was a government-controlled issue that did not address a need that had been strongly expressed by the community beforehand.
 For this reason, different migrant organizations considered that dual citizenship was a government manoeuvre to avoid addressing the demand for external voting (see below).
 For the PRI, external voting was deemed too risky for they feared it would mostly benefit the left-wing opposition party, the PRD.
 In 1990, President Salinas therefore proposed that the electoral law be modified to explicitly prohibit it.
-With the Chiapas rebellion in 1994, the government was forced to make concessions.
+With the Chiapas rebellion in 1994, however, the government was forced to make concessions.

 To ensure the country’s stability, the PRI agreed to pass a series of electoral reforms.
 The PRD agreed to offer to support the dialogue process in Chiapas in exchange for the PRI and the PAN’s support for reforms on external voting.
 Article 36.III of the Constitution was subsequently modified to suppress the obligation that the vote be cast in the electoral district to which the voter is attached.
 The same proposal instead states that Mexican citizens have the obligation to vote according to the rules set in the law.
 The constitutional reform, which entered into force in August 1996, therefore accepted the principle of external voting but left legislators the responsibility to define the conditions to access this right and the organization of elections abroad.
 Despite emigrant lobbying, the idea of potentially adding several million external voters to the Mexican voting population was unappealing to many politicians and government agencies alike.
 Accordingly, the necessary legislation was not passed before the 2000 Presidential election.